lapesd/hpcac-toolkit/README.md

-This repository contains a dockerized environment and source code for the HPC@Cloud toolkit, comprised of a command-line interface for generating opionated Terraform plans for Cloud HPC clusters.
+This repository contains a dockerized environment and source code for the HPC@Cloud toolkit, comprised of a command-line interface for generating Terraform plans for Cloud HPC clusters.

 # Contributing